nitobuendia/oura-custom-component/README.md

     - `max_backfill`: How many days before to backfill if a day of data is not available.
 See `Backfilling strategy` section to understand how this parameter works.
 Default: 0.
     - `monitored_dates`: Days that you want to monitor.
 See `Monitored days` section to understand what day values are supported.
 Default: yesterday.
     - `monitored_variables`: Variables that you want to monitor.
 See `Sleep Sensor monitored attributes` section to understand what variables are supported.
+  - `sleep_periods`: (Optional) Configures sleep periods sensor.
+Default: sleep periods sensor is not configured.
+    - `name`: (Optional) Name of the sensor (e.g. sleep_periods).
+Default: oura_sleep_periods.
+    - `max_backfill`: How many days before to backfill if a day of data is not available.
+See `Backfilling strategy` section to understand how this parameter works.
+Default: 0.
+    - `monitored_dates`: Days that you want to monitor.
+See `Monitored days` section to understand what day values are supported.
+Default: yesterday.
+    - `monitored_variables`: Variables that you want to monitor.
+See `Sleep Periods Sensor monitored attributes` section to understand what variables are supported.
   - `sleep_score`: (Optional) Configures sleep score sensor.
 Default: sleep score sensor is not configured.
     - `name`: (Optional) Name of the sensor (e.g. sleep_score).
 Default: oura_sleep_score.
     - `max_backfill`: How many days before to backfill if a day of data is not available.
 See `Backfilling strategy` section to understand how this parameter works.
 Default: 0.
     - `monitored_dates`: Days that you want to monitor.
 See `Monitored days` section to understand what day values are supported.
 Default: yesterday.